dlannan/ljos/README.md

 ![ljos boot](/screenshots/2020-10-23_23-52.png "ljos boot in qemu")

 ## Additional Thanks
-I am slowing adding packages to ljos so that more and more capabilities are available.
+I am slowly adding packages to ljos so that more and more capabilities are available.

 Thanks to Desvelao for a fantastic commandline toolkit: https://github.com/Desvelao/lummander Thanks to Antirex for an amazing little editor kilo: https://github.com/antirez/kilo